emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

     (\ v -> (Σ (d : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (\ v -> Eq-square-hom2-pushout A a x a y u f (id-arr A a) v)

-#def representable-dhomFrom-hom2
+#def representable-dhom-from-hom2
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
-  : Equiv (dhomFrom-representable A a x y f u)
+  : Equiv (dhom-from-representable A a x y f u)
     (Σ (d : hom A a y) , (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) := triple-comp-equiv
-    (dhomFrom-representable A a x y f u)
+    (dhom-from-representable A a x y f u)
     (Σ (v : hom A a y) , ({ (t , s) : 2 * 2 | Δ¹×Δ¹ (t , s)} -> A [((t === 0_2) /\ Δ¹ s) |-> u s ,
                       ((t === 1_2) /\ Δ¹ s) |-> v s ,
                       (Δ¹ t /\ (s === 0_2)) |-> a ,
                       (Δ¹ t /\ (s === 1_2)) |-> f t ]))
-    (Σ (v : hom A a y) , (Σ (d : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (Σ (d : hom A a y) , (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (uncurried-dhomFrom-representable A a x y f u) (representable-dhomFrom-uncurry-hom2 A a x y f u) (fubini-Σ (hom A a y) (hom A a y)
+    (Σ (v : hom A a y) , (Σ (d : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (Σ (d : hom A a y) , (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (uncurried-dhom-from-representable A a x y f u) (representable-dhom-from-uncurry-hom2 A a x y f u) (fubini-Σ (hom A a y) (hom A a y)
       (\ v d -> product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d)))

-#def representable-dhomFrom-hom2-dist
+#def representable-dhom-from-hom2-dist
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
-  : Equiv (dhomFrom-representable A a x y f u)
+  : Equiv (dhom-from-representable A a x y f u)
     (Σ (d : hom A a y) , (product (hom2 A a x y u f d) (Σ (v : hom A a y) , hom2 A a a y (id-arr A a) v d))) := right-cancel-equiv
-    (dhomFrom-representable A a x y f u)
+    (dhom-from-representable A a x y f u)
-    (Σ (d : hom A a y) , (product (hom2 A a x y u f d) (Σ (v : hom A a y) , hom2 A a a y (id-arr A a) v d))) (Σ (d : hom A a y) , (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (representable-dhomFrom-hom2 A a x y f u) (total-equiv-family-equiv (hom A a y)
+    (Σ (d : hom A a y) , (product (hom2 A a x y u f d) (Σ (v : hom A a y) , hom2 A a a y (id-arr A a) v d))) (Σ (d : hom A a y) , (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (representable-dhom-from-hom2 A a x y f u) (total-equiv-family-equiv (hom A a y)
       (\ d -> (product (hom2 A a x y u f d) (Σ (v : hom A a y) , hom2 A a a y (id-arr A a) v d))) (\ d -> (Σ (v : hom A a y) , product (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d)))